Muscatine Mall

 Muscatine Mall, originally Muscatine Plaza, is a shopping mall in Muscatine, Iowa, United States.
 Its anchor stores are the Lab, Slumberland Furniture, and Warehouse Bargains.
-Built in 1971 by General Management, the mall originally featured Woolworth and Montgomery Ward as its anchor stores, with JCPenney joining in 1975.
+Built in 1971 by General Growth Properties (now GGP, a Brookfield Properties subsidiary), the mall originally featured Woolworth and Montgomery Ward as its anchor stores, with JCPenney joining in 1975.
 Woolworth was converted to Woolco, which closed in 1983 and became the first Walmart in the state of Iowa.
 After Walmart moved to a larger store, their space became Menards, which also relocated and was replaced by Slumberland Furniture.
 Montgomery Ward became Von Maur, Staples, Elder-Beerman, Younkers, and Compton's Furniture & More before becoming Warehouse Bargains.
 The mall has undergone a number of periods of decline, owing to relocation and closure of charter tenants.
 It is owned and managed by Muscatine Mall Management, LLC.

 History

-General Management (later General Growth Properties, now GGP Inc.), a shopping mall developer then based out of Des Moines, Iowa, announced plans for Muscatine Plaza in March 1970.
+General Management (later General Growth Properties, now Brookfield Properties), a shopping mall developer then based out of Des Moines, Iowa, announced plans for Muscatine Plaza in March 1970.
 The company's plans called for an approximately 287000 sqft enclosed shopping mall on Park Avenue (then part of US 61) on the north side of Muscatine, Iowa.
 In a meeting held at the city's Rotary International club, General Management leasing agent Jon E. Batesole stated that the mall would be an enclosed property with Montgomery Ward and Woolworth as the anchor stores.
 Other tenants confirmed at this point were Walgreens, a Hy-Vee supermarket, and a movie theater.
 Groundbreaking began on May 17, 1970.

 Montgomery Ward was the first store to open, doing so on November 27, 1970.
 The location replaced a catalog store in downtown Muscatine, which itself replaced an older department store dating from the 1920s.
 The 55000 sqft Montgomery Ward included automotive repair bays and a restaurant.
 Woolworth opened on the north side of the mall in June 1971.
 Their 72000 sqft store was the chain's largest among stores which did not have more than one level.
 The mall itself consisted of a 36 ft wide and 663 ft long hallway connecting the two anchor stores.
 Opening-day ceremonies on August 5, 1971, included a ribbon-cutting ceremony hosted by the city's mayor, along with pony rides and a vintage car show.
 Tenants within the mall on opening day included Baskin-Robbins, Kinney Shoes, and Karmelkorn, with Pizza Hut, Maurices, and Musicland opening soon afterward.